ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 ## Can this be played in multiplayer?

 Yes, other players can join your world.
 Everyone will work together in the same Archipelago slot.
-Each player can get location checks, and each player will receive all received items.
+Each player can get location checks, and each player will receive Archipelago items.
 If you chose the survival goal type, only the longest-living survivor will count for the victory condition.